 Cat Vizor, CEO of ESTEEM

-Learning from past experience and knowledge gained, I feel ESTEEM is better placed to open discussions and consultations with young adults, to address the issues they are facing head on.
+Because of this Masters degree, I feel ESTEEM is better placed to open discussions and consultations with young adults, to address the issues they are facing head on.
 I will use my learning to facilitate opportunities for young adults to engage effectively within their community.
 Article 12 in the United Nations Declaration of the Rights of the Child, states that “children have the right to participate in decision making processes relevant to their lives and to influence decisions taken in their regard”; it is with this approach to youth participation that ESTEEM can lead the way for young people to “participate as citizens and actors of social change”.
 I will also address the question, ‘do they want to?’.

 The local authority district of Adur & Worthing has one of the highest rates of youth self-harming in the UK (“Self harm briefing,” 2017), where 1 in 3 young adults experience suicidal thoughts (“West Sussex Suicide Audit (2017),” 2017).
 ESTEEM supports an average of one new young adult every week who is in need of crisis support; statistically those accessing this support have been due to mental health (76%), homelessness (20%), and other reasons such as isolation and financial crisis (50%).
 In an online survey of over 350 young adults that ESTEEM ran in 2015 (“Esteem,” 2018), 48% of young adults reported feeling they lacked meaningful opportunities, and 65% of young adults reported ‘feeling lonely and isolated’.
 The young adults who come to ESTEEM are marginalised by the current system, relating to a growing poverty gap, zero hours contracts and employment instability.
 “More than a fifth of the population live on incomes below the poverty line after housing costs are taken into account, even though most of these households are in work.
 Nearly one in three children live in poverty and the use of food banks is rising.”
 (Partington, 2018).